 Reading Education (MA) - Classroom Clinical

 The classroom/clinical concentration prepares classroom teachers and reading specialists to teach all aspects of reading and language arts to students with a wide range of abilities in kindergarten through grade 12.
 Completion of this concentration leads to Advanced Master's teaching certification.Click here for Master of Arts in Reading Education academic department program information.
-Click here for the Graduate Bulletin (catalog) degree program information including the program courses (find 477E major code).
+Click here for the Graduate Bulletin degree program information including the program courses (find 477E major code).
 Applicants are encouraged to review the information on both of these web sites.

 Reading Specialist and/or Classroom Teacher – for K-12 teachers.

 Please click here to access the program page with planning sheet.
 (39 total hours) listed.

 Information Unique to Distance Education Program Admission and Enrollment:

-The distance education Reading program accepts applications when new sessions are planned.
+The Reading Education program accepts applications when new sessions are planned.
 Cohorts begin, if there is sufficient interest, in one semester, and cohort members take their classes at the same pace (typically two classes per term) until graduation.

-Applications for the Forsyth and Catawba locations are accepted each fall semester, (i.e. rolling admission) and students cycle into the courses being delivered at these locations.
-See the table below for further information, applicationn deadlines and planned information sessions.
+Applications for the Forsyth and Catawba locations are accepted each fall semester.
+See the table below for further information, application deadlines and planned information sessions.

 Program Delivery Information:

-Courses in the program may be entirely face-to-face, hybrid (a combination of online and faceo-to-face) or online.
+Courses in the program may be entirely face-to-face, hybrid (a combination of online and face-to-face) or online.
 Face-to-face courses are typically in the evenings or occasionally on Saturdays.
 Online courses may have one pre-arranged face-to-face meeting.
 For the hybrid or online courses, synchronous class meetings may be required as well as asynchronous coursework.

 Applicants are encourgaged to review the minimum computer requirements for online coursework.